Spark Amp Lovers

 With electrical engineer friends, including the MIT graduate Fred Fenning, Finnegan developed prototype pedals in his spare time over four and a half years.[1]
 After extensive experimentation, he selected germanium diodes for the circuit and purchased as many as he could afford.[1]
 He coated the components in epoxy resin[1] to make the pedal harder to replicate.[2]

 Finnegan first sold the Klon Centaur in late 1994.[1]
-He was overwhelmed by demand and worked long hours in his home, building, testing, and shipping the pedals himself.
+He was overwhelmed by demand and worked long hours in his home, building, testing and shipping the pedals himself.
 Every part was custom made, including the cast enclosure, knobs and pots.[1]
 In total, Finnegan built around 8,000 pedals over 15 years.[1]

-As it took Finnegan 12 to 14 weeks to fulfil each order, used Centaur pedals sold for inflated prices; this placed more pressure on Finnegan to meet demand.[1]
+As it took Finnegan 12 to 14 weeks to fulfil each order, used Centaur pedals sold for inflated prices.
+This placed more pressure on Finnegan to meet demand.[1]
 Finnegan said his profit margin was "not very sensible", and he found it difficult to hire employees and expand the business in Boston, where commercial space was expensive.[1]

 In 2008, Finnegan decided the situation was unsustainable and discontinued the Centaur.[1]
 He declined large requests to make more, but continued to make them for a close friend, a single mother who needed financial support, to sell on eBay.[1]